-How to Keep Nursing Staff Motivated and Engaged
+How to Keep Nursing Staff Motivated & Engaged

 In order to maintain quality patient care, it’s important to do your part to prevent nurses from feeling this way.
 By making an effort to keep nurses motivated and engaged, you can improve your overall success as a healthcare provider.

-Show Understanding and Let Your Nurses Do Their Jobs
+Show Understanding & Let Your Nurses Do Their Jobs

 You know how tough it is to be a nurse on the floor.
-Just because you’re now in management, doesn’t mean the job has gotten any easier.
 Show your nurses that you know how tough it is.
-Listen to their complaints and try to affect change that will make their daily lives easier.
+Being a dynamic leader helps build and promote the culture needed to motivate your staff, boost their engagement, and keep them aligned.
+Try to affect change that will make their daily lives easier.
 Studies done by the Harvard Business Review confirm that this is a key principle of keeping employees engaged and focused on their job.

 Provide Positive Feedback